drmaize/ThermoAlign/README.md

 <h1 id="variants">
 Inputting prior variant info for TA_1.0.0_d
 </h1>

 ###  _Input variant vcf file_
-A vcf file (v4.0 or v4.1) based on the same coordinate system of the reference genome sequence may be optionally used for polymorphism-aware primer design.
+A <i>.vcf</i> file (v4.0 or v4.1) based on the same coordinate system as the reference genome sequence may be optionally used for polymorphism-aware primer design.
 This will result in the exclusion of candidate primers that co-localize with variant sites.

-The variant vcf files for each chromosome needs to be separated into separate files and named as follows: chr1.vcf, chr2.vcf, etc.
+The <i>.vcf</i> file needs to be separated into separate files for each chromosome and named as follows:
+>chr1.vcf, chr2.vcf, etc.

 Running on a cluster with qsub